No Fees Until You Win!

 • Heavy medication or sedation

-If you notice any of these signs of nursing home abuse or neglect, it is important to speak to your loved one as soon as possible.
-Always speak to them in private and not in the presence of staff members.
-Encourage them to discuss their injuries and how they obtained them.
-Review medical records and discuss their injuries with multiple staff members and doctors.
-Don’t be afraid to be a strong advocate for your loved one and speak up if you believe that something is wrong.
-Nursing home administrators should be contacted immediately and if you suspect imminent danger, you should contact the police.
+During the conversation, encourage them to discuss their injuries and how they obtained them.
+Afterwards, review their medical records and discuss their injuries with multiple staff members and doctors.
+Don’t be afraid to strongly advocate for your loved one if you believe that something is wrong.